A state-by-state breakdown of US coronavirus cases - KTVZ

 “They have been instructed to not go to school or work and to remain at home for these 14 days,” the department said in a news release.

-New York Gov. Andrew Cuomo announced the state’s first coronavirus case is a 39-year-old health care worker who recently returned from Iran and is now in isolation with her husband.
+New York has two cases: a 39-year-old health care worker who recently returned from Iran and a man in New Rochelle who works in Manhattan, Gov. Andrew Cuomo said.
+The woman is in home isolation with her husband, and the New Rochelle man is ill in the hospital, the governor said.

-The woman did not have any symptoms when she flew back to the US last week, officials said.
+Disease detectives have identified the woman’s close contacts, while they are still investigating the man’s travel, which included no trips to China or any other country on the watch list, he said.

+“We’re tracing that back now, but he did test positive and there’s no apparent connection so it would be what we call a community spread case,” Cuomo said.

 Cuomo said the goal was to “test as many as you can” and isolate anyone who tests positive to reduce the spread.

-Note: CORRECTION: This story has been updated to reflect the correct number of cases from individuals repatriated from the Diamond Princess cruise ship.